-In the short time I’ve been writing this blog, many folks have come in to read about how I stock my gluten-free dairy-free fridge and my gluten-free dairy-free pantry.
-It’s clear to me that while these sensitivities are definitely more abundant than they used to be, a lot of folks are looking for guidance on where to start when they want to take these foods out of their life (either for a short or a longer period of time).
+In the time I’ve been writing this blog, many folks have come in to read about how I stock my gluten-free dairy-free fridge and my gluten-free dairy-free pantry.
+It’s clear to me that while these food intolerances are definitely more abundant than they used to be, a lot of folks are looking for guidance on where to start when they want to take these foods out of their life (either for a short or a longer period of time).

-I remember when I transitioned to a gluten-free dairy-free life, it was a huge milestone in my health.
+I remember when I started going gluten and dairy-free, it was a huge milestone in my health.
 Not only did I start feeling better within just a few days in terms of bloating, gas, diarrhea and my other digestive symptoms, but my other non-digestive symptoms vanished quickly too – skin rashes, itchiness, dandruff, acne, and mental fogginess.